 Father Christmas in Victorian Times Brightened Yule in Victorian Times – and Now!

-Everyone loves Santa Claus but Father Christmas is a the Victorian’s even more charming version of the jolly elf!
+Father Christmas is a the Victorian’s even more charming version of the jolly elf Santa Claus!
 And there was a perfect place for Father Christmas in the Victorian Christmas – as a giver of gifts for children!

-Father Christmas and Santa come from very different places in our folklore .
+Santa and Father Christmas come from very different places in our folklore .

 Father Christmas comes from old myths from the lands of the Druids, and the forest people.
 Don’t be deceived: Father Christmas was a pagan!